quantmind/pulsar/docs/source/design.rst

     have installed two events loops: the event loop running on the :ref:`IO thread <actor-io-thread>` and the :ref:`request-loop <request-loop>`.

-The :attr:`Actor.thread_pool` needs to be initialised via the :attr:`Actor.create_thread_pool` method before it can be used.
+The :attr:`.Actor.thread_pool` needs to be initialised via the :attr:`.Actor.create_thread_pool` method before it can be used.

 .. _actor-periodic-task: